blbadger/blbadger.github.io/autoencoder-representation.md

 ![attention autoencoder]({{https://blbadger.github.io}}/deep-learning/dotprod_attention_copying.png)

-In some respects, the input representation (of the output layer) of the dot-product attention autoencoder in the last figure is surprisingly good given that this module.
-Indeed, if we remove input and output convoltutions such that only dot-product attention transforms the input to the output, an effective autoencoder may be trained that is capable of good input representation (but does not denoise)
+The input representation (of information present in the the output layer of our modified Unet) of the dot-product attention autoencoder in the last figure is surprisingly good given that dot-product attention is a strictly non-invertible operation.
+Indeed, if we remove input and output convolutions such that only dot-product attention transforms the input to the output, an effective autoencoder may be trained that is capable of good input representation (but does not denoise) as shown in the following figure.

 ![attention autoencoder]({{https://blbadger.github.io}}/deep-learning/dotprod_attention_only_copying.png)

+This appears to be mostly due to conditioning: it is very difficult to generate an accurate representation across a dot-product attention transformation without a residual connection.